Xerox Printer Comparison (Which Production Machine has the Best Image?)

 But the Xerox catalog contains dozens of printers, from small desktop devices to top-of-the-line high-volume printing presses like the iGen 5.
 There is no cost-effective way for the manufacturer to build a small-office printer with the same image quality as a six hundred-pound professional printing press.

-This means that businesses who rely on Xerox printing equipment need to choose products that meet their business needs while addressing their specific budgets and cost considerations.
+This means that businesses who rely on printing equipment like a Xerox digital press need to define what their business needs while addressing their specific budgets and cost considerations.
 But which printers offer the best image quality?

 Find out what factors contribute to print quality and how to read product specifications to determine which production printer can offer you an edge on your competition by delivering world-class prints.

 Defining Image Quality

 In order to make the best choice between Xerox production printers, you must become familiar with resolution and bit depth specifications.
 While it is true that from a layman’s perspective, higher numbers generally represent better quality image output, there is more to the story than pure linear arithmetic.

 Knowing exactly how these figures apply to imaging mechanics is crucial to choosing the right printer for your business.
 You may find that printing every document at the highest possible resolution is an inefficient and expensive use of print resources.

 Over the past few decades, print industry customers have gradually accepted the number of dots-per-inch (DPI) to be the single most important factor to image quality.
 However, print industry professionals know that the truth is not that simple – having a higher number of dots per inch only suggests higher print quality.
 After looking through all of the info for this Xerox printer comparison, the picture does get more clear.